 - Watch Your Alcohol Consumption.
 Ah yes, a glass of red wine on a Friday evening is very appealing.
 We’re not telling you to give it up completely, but alcohol, along with caffeine, act as diuretics that can lead to dehydration and drier skin.
 Up the water intake to help counteract the effect if you can.

 - Exfoliate.
 No matter how much you moisturize, dry skin will stay dry without some light exfoliation.
-Try our Bamboo Lemongrass Foaming Body Polish to help slough away dead, dry skin.
-For the face, our Bespoke Vitamin C Serum hydrates and exfoliates as well.
+For the face, check out our AHA-Mazing Clean Cleansing Gel and our Bespoke Vitamin C Serum, which hydrates and exfoliates as well.

 - Cleanse Gently.
 Harsh cleansers can strip away skin’s protective natural oils.
-Choose one that is gentle.
-We have two for you to choose from.
+Choose one that is gentle—the one we’ve linked to above is gentle, yet also effective.

-- Water – Don’t Make It Hot!
+- Water—but, don’t make it hot!
 Hot water strips away skin’s protective oils.
 Switch to lukewarm and stay away from hot water when you shower, bathe or wash.